divinecuration/divinecuration.github.io/_posts/2021-02-03-five-to-nine.md

 {% include youtube.html id="v4FYL8twE6Q" %}
 <br />

 What's striking about this advert is not so much the bleak messaging as its self-awareness.
 It is deliberately cynical, and this makes criticising the message feel utterly pointless.
-Critique brings agency only if it pierces an illusion to discover a hidden truth.
-But it is not trying to create the illusion that something bleak is empowering.
-It does not pretend---it _pretends to pretend_.
-To earnestly dissect the content as distorting a bleak reality would be to treat them as a straightforward pretence---but to do this is just to become complicit in the 2nd-order pretence.
+Critique, it might be argued, brings agency only if it pierces an illusion to reveal a hidden truth.
+But Squarespace is not trying to create the illusion that something bleak is empowering.
+This advert does not pretend---it _pretends to pretend_.
+To earnestly dissect the content as distorting a bleak reality would be to treat it as a straightforward pretence---but to do this is just to become complicit in the 2nd-order pretence.
 What's the point?

 This pattern of reception, interpretation, self-reflexive cynicism and apathy is fairly representative of the sense of powerlessness that modern marketing is uniquely effective at producing.
 The situation is similar to what Mark Fisher called [reflexive impotence](http://k-punk.abstractdynamics.org/archives/007656.html):